logrotate/logrotate/README.md

 * [logrotate-3.8.7](https://fedorahosted.org/releases/l/o/logrotate/logrotate-3.8.7.tar.gz)

-## Unpack and verify
+## Verify and unpack

-After downloading the tarball and .asc signature file, extract the tar file.
+After downloading the tarball and .asc signature file, check the signature:

-    $ tar -xJf logrotate-3.11.0.tar.xz

 Get Kamil's PGP key rsa4096/72A37B36
 (almost any keyserver will do if pgp.mit.edu is temporarily unavailable):